NiHaiden/aurora-docs-v2/src/content/docs/guides/developer.md

 description: Aurora DX Edition
 ---

-Read the [Bluefin documentation](https://docs.projectbluefin.io/bluefin-dx) since it applies to Aurora.
+Read the [Bluefin documentation](https://docs.projectbluefin.io/bluefin-dx) since it also applies to Aurora.